FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 })
 ```

-Text fails if _getByText_ does not find the component it is looking for.
+Text fails if _getByText_ does not find the element it is looking for.

 We could also use [CSS-selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to find rendered elements by using the method [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) of the object [container](https://testing-library.com/docs/react-testing-library/api/#containerr) that is one of the fields returned by the render: